Ferroin/linbuild/README.md

   loader management.
 * Has the option when installing to create backup copies if a previous copy of the same kernel version was already installed.
+* Supports automatically rebuilding out-of-tree kernel modules that are installed with either emerge or DKMS.
+This uses `emerge --oneshot
+  @module-rebuild` or `dkms autoinstall` respectively, and does not work with the output directory support.

 ### Dependencies ###
 * Python >= 3.5